nayr31/OffGob/README.md

   - [ ] Choose an object and edit it's metadata.
   - [ ] Choose and object to delete it.
 - [ ] Executable
   - A single `.exe` file that can be run on any Windows machine without the need for Python.
+This is planned for a final release, as it increases release and testing time.

 ## Known Issues/Side effects